Healthdirect Free Australian health advice you can count on.

 • dTpa (diphtheria, tetanus and whooping cough)

-The following health problems may become more common at this age, especially if you have other risk factors.
-However, there are also some things you can do in your 50s to help prevent these conditions from developing:
+However, there are some things you can do in your 50s to help prevent these conditions from developing or getting worse.

 Cardiovascular disease

-Cardiovascular disease (CVD) includes heart disease, stroke and blood vessel disease of the limbs (periphery).
+Cardiovascular disease (CVD) includes heart disease, stroke and peripheral vascular disease.

-You should have an assessment of CVD risk every 2 years unless your doctor already knows you are high risk.
-Your doctor may ask you questions and test your blood pressure and cholesterol as well as checking for other health conditions.
+If you are aged 45 years or over, you should have a cardiovascular risk assessment every 2 years.
+Your doctor will ask you some questions and test your blood pressure and cholesterol as well as checking for other health conditions.

-You can help prevent CVD by following the healthy lifestyle recommendations above, as well as reducing high blood pressure and cholesterol.
+You can help prevent cardiovascular disease by following a healthy lifestyle and reducing any high blood pressure and cholesterol.

 High blood pressure